 5. Appreciate the architecture of the Church of Saint John the Baptist

-The domed cruciform church has two cylindrical vaults which intersect in the center and the cylindrical dome sitting above the intersection while the altar has three semi-circular apses while the dome is supported by four massive pillars.
+The domed cruciform church has two cylindrical vaults which intersect in the center, and the cylindrical dome sits above the intersection while the altar has three semi-circular apses while the dome is supported by four massive pillars.

 Address: ul.
 Mitropolitska 19A, Nesebar | Hours: 10:30am-2pm and 2:30pm-5pm | Admission: 3 lev

-6. See the remaining parts of an early Byzantine Baths
+6. See the remaining parts of early Byzantine Baths

 Next to the Church of St John the Baptist is a fenced open area.
-This is all part of the early Byzantine Baths that was built in the 6th century.
+This is all part of the early Byzantine Baths built in the 6th century.

-The excavation uncovered two thirds of the area so far.
-Five warm pools (two of them are semi-circled pools), a central hall with large marble columns, and marble floors have been discovered so far.
+The excavation uncovered two-thirds of the area so far.
+Five warm pools (two of them are semi-circled pools) and a central hall with large marble columns and marble floors have been discovered so far.

 But what is interesting is that water conduits were found underneath these early Byzantine Baths.
-Other excavation activities around Nessebar also indicates that these underground water system was built for the entire town.
-That means this technology was already in place since 5th century BC.
+Other excavation activities around Nessebar indicate that this underground water system was built for the entire town.
+That means this technology was already in place since the 5th century BC.
 That’s pretty impressive!